-This four-week online professional development certificate course will explore how new communication and mapping technologies are being used to respond to disasters, create early warning mechanisms, improve coordination efforts and much more.
-From the earthquake recovery efforts in Haiti and Japan to the monitoring of election violence in countries like Kenya to the recent floods in the Philippines, this course will consider a variety of real world examples from organizations working in the field and analyze some of the key challenges related to access, implementation, scale, and verification that working with new technology presents.
+This four-week online professional development certificate course will explore how new communication and mapping technologies are being used to respond to disasters, create early warning mechanisms, improve relief coordination efforts and much more.
+From the recent Typhoon Haiyan in the Philippines, to the earthquake recovery efforts in Haiti and Japan, to the monitoring of election violence in countries like Kenya, this course will consider a variety of real world examples from organizations working in the field and analyze some of the key challenges related to access, implementation, scale, and verification that working with new technology presents.
 The course is designed to assist professionals in developing concrete strategies and technological skills to work amid this rapidly evolving landscape.

 Course Topics and Featured Tech

 - Mapping the Crisis: New Techniques for Disaster Response and Preparedness